 Understanding What to Expect After Brain Injury

-While there are a wide range of secondary effects and/or complications that can occur, there are also many effective methods survivors can engage in such as rehabilitation therapy.
+While there are a wide range of secondary effects and/or complications that can occur, there are also many effective recovery methods survivors can engage in such as rehabilitation therapy.
 High repetition exercises help stimulate the brain and activate neuroplasticity.
 This helps survivors restore function, maximize independence, and promote recovery.

 We hope this article has helped you understand what to expect after brain injury and restored your hope in the recovery process.